m0rph3u5-eng/SHOPPER/README.md

 # SHOPPER
-Generates your shopping list.
+This is a website that generates your shopping list.
-Allows users to make and request deliveries.
+It also allows users to make and request deliveries.